Lauren-Mercedes/language-click/README.md

 - Adjust utterance properties to specify language and voice styles e.g. pitch, volume, or rate.
 - Call the speak method to specify when the browser should process the utterance and its properties.

 Third party APIs such as [International Business Machines(IBM)](https://www.ibm.com/products/text-to-speech) Cloud Watson Text to Speech and [Amazon Web Services (AWS) Polly](https://aws.amazon.com/polly/) were also considered for use in the Language Click project.
-These APIs both provided in excess of the needs of the project, as more complex provisions of functionality, they would over complicate integration and cause unncessary additonal code within the Java Script file for the overall requirements of the project.
-In additon to this both of these third party APIs came at a cost beyond 10 minutes of use per month which would put a limit on the amount of testing that could be done and also scalability of the project.
+These APIs both provided in excess of the needs of the project, as more complex provisions of functionality, they would over complicate integration and cause unnecessary additional code within the Java Script file for the overall requirements of the project.
+In addition to this both of these third party APIs came at a cost beyond 10 minutes of use per month which would put a limit on the amount of testing that could be done and also scalability of the project.
 The use of the browser API Web Speech API was sufficient for the project specification and allowed for the project to be scaled up to include levels, more questions, and increased testing without costs.

 Another browser API was integrated, [Web Storage API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API), which was used to store selected values across the pages to determine both a language and a level for the player to determine the difficulty of the questions.
 In order to do this the local storage mechanism within the Web Storage API was utilised to save the value of the language and level button selected